dmitrybelyakov/ansible-localcloud-common/README.md

 localcloud-common
 =========

-This role will install default set of software on a fresh box, create remote user of your choice and add it to `www-data` group enabling passwordless sudo, inject your ssh key in with configurable set of additional keys to inject, then disable password logins for security.
+This role is designed to init fresh boxes wit ha minimal set of software.
+It will sync box clock, install default set of software on a fresh box, create remote user of your choice and add it to `www-data` group enabling passwordless sudo, inject your ssh key in with configurable set of additional keys to inject, then disable password logins for security.

 Requirements
 ------------